DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/05 Create the DateRangeBox.md

 ---

-If you run this code, you will see the DateRangeBox that allows users to specify or pick dates in a specific range.
-Next, we will configure the UI component's available date range.
+Run this code.
+You will see a DateRangeBox component that allows users to enter or pick two dates (a date range).
+The next step configures date range constraints.